Backcountry PPG

 Adventure Flights:

 The best part of this training is the mix between the skills training and the adventure flying.
 We feel we've struck a great balance between helping students work on key skills and techinques, and just having a great time flying.
-These adventure flights will be guided flights with our instructors leading you into some of the most beautiful terrain Utah has to offer.
+These adventure flights will be guided flights with our instructors leading you into some of the most beautiful terrain the west coast has to offer.
 These locations can be remote, at high altitudes, with jaw dropping terrain.
 These group flights will include how we plan, prep, check weather, and flight breakdowns of what were thinking and where were going.

 These are a great way to explore new areas in a safe way, while learning more about how to safely explore the sky.
 Some of the areas include mountain peaks, lakes, sand dunes, dry lake beds, buttes, and more.
 These adventures will also include ground support helping you in the off chance something goes wrong.
 Our team has zero tolerance for leaving people behind, and you'll be carefully watched over for each and every flight with our team ready to help recover you from any situation.
 Rest easy knowing we are there to help.